dmonesi-bioreference/test/README.md

 ## Global Styles

-When importing components into your app, include the GlobalStyle component in your root App component in ensure accurate styling:
+When importing components into your app, include the GlobalStyle component in your root App component to ensure accurate styling:

 ```
-import { GlobalStyle } from '../src/components/GlobalStyle'
+import GlobalStyle from '../src/styles/global';

 <App>
   <GlobalStyle />
   {children}
 </App>
 ```

+## Colophon & Attribution

+- Documentation is powered by [Storybook](https://storybook.js.org).
+- Components are written in [TypeScript](https://www.typescriptlang.org).
+- Components are styled using [styled-components](https://www.styled-components.com).
+- Component architecture inspired by [Shoelace](https://shoelace.style/).
+- Icons are courtesy of [Heroicons](https://heroicons.com/).
+- Color pallettes created by [Tailwind](https://tailwindcss.com/docs/customizing-colors).